deadlyvipers/dojo_rules/introduction.md

 =================
 May I introduce myself, the deadliest viper in the North West, Hepplehagg.
-My favourite Code School path is Git, of course.
+My favourite Code School path is Electives, of course.